-To better understand traders' behavior underlying the observed price dynamics arising from different fundamental value paths, we discuss in greater detail the investment decisions of ETF fundamentalists and ETF chartists in some interesting market configurations, namely classes no. 4 and 5 of Table 2, based on exemplary market simulations for the situation of class no. 4 (bubble occurrence with the presence of E-F and absence of E-C).
+To better understand traders' behavior underlying the observed price dynamics arising from different fundamental value paths, we discuss in greater detail the investment decisions of ETF fundamentalists and ETF chartists in some interesting market configurations, namely classes no. 4 and 5 of Table 2.
+In the following, we analyze class no. 4 (bubble occurrence with the presence of E-F and absence of E-C) based on exemplary market simulations whereas an examination of class no. 5 is performed in Appendix A.5 analogously.